swetasharma/Client-Server-Programming/README.md

 To become a publisher, a process simply needs to create a KafkaProducer object. and use it to perform send() operations to designated topics.
 Likewise to become a consumer, a process needs to create a KafkaConsumer object, whicj can then  be used to subscribe to topics of interest.
 The consumer then performs  repeated poll() operations, each of which returns a batch of messages from the requested topics.
 Kafka is commonly used as to produce input for, or receieve output from, MapReduce systems Such as Hadoop or Spark.

+How we can use sockets to implement a basic server.
 Implement file server using Sockets:
 Usually you avoid infinite loops but in server programs, you often have a spin loop that spins repeatedly to accept requests.
 1. Accept the socket.